camenduru/ai-creator-archive/README.md

 #### links.txt format

 ```
+models should be PyTorch safetensors format (if not you can use this https://github.com/camenduru/converter-colab)
-Each line must contain one link or magnet
+each line must contain one link or magnet

 ├── https://huggingface.co/username/modelname
 └── https://civitai.com/models/0000